-According to statistics, 85% of people find that “spending money on travel is an investment worth making,” so the primary goal of travel agencies is to help customers make their mind up.
+According to statistics, 85% of people find that “spending money on travel is an investment worth making,” so the primary goal of travel agencies is to help customers make up their mind.
 In this entry, we’ll talk about the advantages of email marketing for your travel business and bring real-world examples of how to use it effectively.

-Why email marketing is suitable for travel industry?
+Why is email marketing suitable for the travel industry?

-Many travel agencies choose email marketing as the main communication channel with their customers, and here are five reasons why:
+Many travel agencies use email marketing as the main communication channel with their customers, and here are five reasons why:

 - It helps you catch warm quality leads and turn them into customers and brand advocates.
 In fact, 87% of marketers consider email to be the most effective lead generation channel.